Xunfenggang North station: Platform

 The station has island platform located under the west side of Xunfengshan East Road.

 In addition, toilets and a nursery room are located at the end of the platform towards Xunfenggang station.

 Entrances/exits

 The station was planned to have 4 points of entry/exit, of which only 3 were opened when the station initially opened.
 Construction of Exit B1 was postponed due to opposition by nearby residents.
-Exit B2 is accessible via elevator.
+Exit B2 is equipped with an elevator.